-Our consolidated balance sheets include the following financial instruments: cash and cash equivalents, restricted cash, notes receivable, deposits, tenant and other receivables, certain other assets, accounts payable and accrued liabilities, security deposits and loans payable.
+Our consolidated balance sheets include the following financial instruments: cash and cash equivalents, restricted cash, tenant and other receivables, certain other assets, accounts payable and accrued liabilities, security deposits and loans payable.
 With the exception of the loans payable discussed below, we consider the carrying values to approximate fair value for such financial instruments because of the short period of time between origination of the instruments and their expected payment.

-As of December 31, 2021 and 2020, the fair value of loans payable was \$177.3 million and \$52.6 million, compared to the principal balance (excluding debt discount) of \$184.9 million and \$47.2 million, respectively.
+As of December 31, 2022 and 2021, the fair value of our HUD-insured loans payable was \$38.9 million and \$52.5 million, compared to the principal balance (excluding debt discount) of \$45.0 million and \$46.1 million, respectively.
 The fair value of loans payable was estimated using lending rates available to us for financial instruments with similar terms and maturities.
-To estimate fair value as of December 31, 2021, we utilized discount rates ranging from 4.0% to 12.0% and a weighted average discount rate of 6.0%.
-As the inputs to our valuation estimate are neither observable in nor supported by market activity, our loans payable are classified as Level 3 liabilities within the fair value hierarchy.
+The fair value of our fixed and variable rate debt was estimated by discounting the future cash flows using the current rates at which similar loans would be made to borrowers with similar credit ratings and for the same remaining maturities.
+As the inputs to our valuation estimate are neither observable in nor supported by market activity, our loans payable are classified as Level 3 liability within the fair value hierarchy.
+As of December 31, 2022 and 2021, we believe the carrying amounts of our variable rate debt are reasonably estimated at their notional amounts as there have been minimal changes to the fixed spread portion of interest rates for similar loans observed in the market, and as the variable portion of our interest rates fluctuate with the associated market indices.

-At December 31, 2021 and 2020, we do not have any significant financial assets or financial liabilities that are measured at fair value on a recurring basis in our consolidated financial statements.
+At December 31, 2022 and 2021, we do not have any significant financial assets or financial liabilities that are measured at fair value on a recurring basis in our consolidated financial statements.